teacherfund/TeacherFund_next/README.md

 **TeacherFund** is a charity to support teachers in a way that encourages great teachers to stay, and potentially great teachers to choose teaching as a career path.
 This includes providing supplemental funds and supplies to school teachers in need.

-This repository contains the code for the main TeacherFund website.
+This repository contains the code for the main TeacherFund website

 ## Contributing
 We welcome any contributions to this project!!